 It can also provide other information about the entered site.
-It can tell the type of service being used; the location of the service provider, the servers on which the hosting service is being provided, and in certain cases the details of the domain owner and the email address.
+It can tell the type of service being used, the location of the service provider, the server on which the hosting service is being provided, and in certain cases the details of the domain owner and the email address.

 It's a handy tool for SEOs, website owners and webmasters.
-They want to know exactly where their service is being hosted from, and if it is in a secure location and well managed.
+They want to know exactly where their service is being hosted from, and if the servers are in a secure location and well managed.

 What is an IP address?

 An IP address (Internet Protocol) is a physical address of a server (computer) on the Internet.
 It is written as a series of four numbers, separated by periods.
 Each of the numbers ranges from 0 to 255.
 It is where the actual website resides.

 As an example, consider 188.8.131.52.
 It is the IP address of one of the servers (computers) that hosts the "yahoo.com" web portal.

 Any Internet server is identified by a particular IP address.
 This server hosts one or more websites, and makes them accessible to online users.

 What is a domain name?

 A domain name is a Net resource name that corresponds to a specific IP address of a server host on the Internet.
 It is a website address that you type in the browser's address bar to open any web page.